conduktor/conduktor-docs/docs/platform/index.md

 ---
 sidebar_position: 1
 title: Overview
-description: Conduktor Platform is the all-in-one friendly interface, testing, and monitoring tool to work with the Apache Kafka ecosystem
+description: Conduktor Console gives you complete visibility into your Kafka ecosystem and the ability to manage and monitor your data streaming applications
 ---

 # Overview